Scenes from the Garden - 2018

 The theme of the project revolves around ideas of composition and physical memory, exploring how colour affects memory.

 The use of the word the «Garden» in the title can be linked to the garden in an extended sense and is read in this context as the world / nature as a whole.
-The project is inspired by the eternal cycles in nature, it's ever changing seasons and ecology, the impression it leaves on the human mind.
-The meaning of ecology can be seen here as describing the relationship between living organisms and their environment.
-The project consists of motifs that can be seen in connection with the body's constant unconscious reaction to colors and light.
-To separate one color from another can in an ecological perspective be seen as a mean to survive in nature.
+The project is inspired by the eternal cycles in nature, it's ever changing seasons and ecology, motifs that can be seen in connection with the body's constant unconscious reaction to colors and light.

 «The surface of the canvas is like skin.
 The surface of the observer is skin.
 Experiencing a painting is a matter of ‘skin’ meeting skin, and this encounter is most keenly felt in abstract painting – in painting where thinking (in the sense of rational thought) is a virtually useless activity.
 So, the encounter between body and abstract painting involves friction between two skin surfaces.
 This friction is what we call ‘affect’: forces from the painting that connect with the body before it has time to think.»

-«Becoming nature».
-August 2018 by Øystein Sjåstad, Associate Professor in Art History, Department of Philosophy, Ideas and Art History and Classical Languages, University of Oslo.
+From the essay: «Becoming nature».
+(August 2018) by Øystein Sjåstad, Associate Professor in Art History, Department of Philosophy, Ideas and Art History and Classical Languages, University of Oslo.
 Published in “Scenes from the Garden” an Artist's Book by Kristine Øksendal, 2018.

 English translation by Rene Lauritsen.

 Installation View: Vestfold Contemporary Art Center, Tønsberg, Norway.
 October 2018.

 Photo credits: Carsten Aniksdal, Kristine Øksendal

 © Kristine Øksendal 2018

 Red August, oil, tempera and oilstick on canvas, 170 x 130 cm, 2018